-I just love a recipe that hits it out of the park the very first time I give it a whirl.
-For this vegan corn chowder recipe, I basically sloppily took a stab at it, tasted a bit off of my stirring spoon, and did a slightly surprised, wide-eyed fist pump.
+I just love a recipe that hits it out of the park the very first time I give it a whirl; and for this dairy-free corn chowder recipe, that’s exactly what happened!
+I basically took a stab at it, tasted a bit off of my stirring spoon, and did a slightly surprised, wide-eyed fist pump.
 Nailed it!
-And not in that so-didn’t-nail-it-Pinterest sort of way.
-Rather, in my humble opinion, truly, truly nailed it.

-I adore this chowder, and have from the start.
+I adore this corn chowder recipe – one that just happens to be both dairy-free and vegan.
+And I have from the start.

-This decadent, creamy, comforting, buttery-tasting vegan corn chowder recipe has a bit of a story.
+This decadent, creamy, comforting, buttery-tasting dairy-free corn chowder recipe has a bit of a story.

 A few Christmases back, I made this cheddar corn chowder recipe for Christmas dinner.
 My brother-in-law especially loved it, and it’s been a frequent request for our holiday menu ever since.
 It was perfect because I could enjoy some of the meatless version and my meat-eating family could add bacon to theirs.